Spirik/GEM/README.md

 > For use with AltSerialGraphicLCD library (by Jon Green) LCD screen must be equipped with [SparkFun Graphic LCD Serial Backpack](https://www.sparkfun.com/products/9352) and properly set up to operate using firmware provided with aforementioned library.

+> Cyrillic is partially supported in U8g2 version of GEM (since 1.1).
+Can be used in menu title, menu item labels (including variables, buttons, and menu page links), and select options.
+Editable strings with cyrillic characters are not supported.

 * [When to use](#when-to-use)
 * [Structure](#structure)
 * [Installation](#installation)